Talent Studio 2026:

 Cello

-American cellist Johannes Gray is a recipient of the Pablo Casals International Award and a laureate of the Concours Européen de Musique de Chambre.
+American cellist Johannes Gray is a recipient of the Pablo Casals International Awardand a lauréat of the International JS Bach Competition Leipzig.
 He gives concerts at venues such as the Pierre Boulez Saal and at international festivals across Europe and beyond, performing both as a soloist and in chamber music.

 Violin